 An email reminder through an online tool, or a simple call on the day, should work well.
 A few reservation systems have in-built email capabilities to send out automated reminder emails to your diners about their upcoming reservations.

 Another tip is to not take bookings too far in advance; the greater the gap between the booking and the day when patrons are supposed to show up, the greater the possibility that they’ll forget about the reservation.

 6. Levy a charge.
 Another effective technique that can be used to reduce no-shows is levying a booking deposit.
 Booking deposit is a simple fee that is charged from the customer while making a reservation, and is subtracted from their total bill upon dine-in.

 The purpose of booking deposits is to encourage people to make bookings only when they are entirely sure they will be able to attend, or risk losing the deposit amount in case of a no-show.
 Although this may be a little bit of a turn off for some people, it protects restaurants from loss of revenue due to empty tables.
 Make sure to clearly communicate your no-show policy to your guests.

 Many online reservation systems like Eat App provide a simple online payment solution to enable restaurants to easily take booking deposits through their reservation platform.

+7. Offer incentives.
 “What do I get for being punctual?”
 Giving people an incentive to show up (on time) is a great strategy.
 Offering a free item or discount is something they’re going to appreciate.
 Plus, they’re going to talk about it on social media, which can motivate other diners to turn up on schedule.
-You can offer them a complementary appetizer, a drink, or a discount on your menu.
+You can offer them a complimentary appetizer, a drink, or a discount on your menu.